PyNoki/NewWorld-Auto-Fisher/README.md

 # Features

-- Auto repair
 - Bait support
+- Auto repair will repair every 10 catches
 - Anti detection (still a work in progress) but using random times and click positions

 # Prerequisites